This project is for anyone.

 The expedition stays in tents on the beach, but is not at all basic.
 All tents are under large canvas awnings so they are both cool and dry with lots of storage space around the tent.
 The tents have electricity, fans and comfortable air beds.
-Each dome tent sleeps two on two single beds and has shared facilities, Most longer stay volunteers have a tent to themselves.
-Strangers do not normally share tents.
+Each dome tent is designed for two but most volunteers have a tent to themselves.
+Only school groups normally share tents.
 Couples who share a tent usually get a double bed and storage tent for their bags.
 The tents are used only for sleeping, we have an excellent classroom and a hanging out place with amazing sea and sunset views.

 Click here for Gallery of camp photos.